rrumale/machine-learning-live-labs/oml4py/prepare-setup/prepare-setup.md

 ## Task 1: Download Oracle Resource Manager (ORM) stack zip file
 1. Click on the link below to download the Resource Manager zip file you need to build your environment: [omlvm-mkplc-freetier.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/sDX34HYvxdv1GjdCplfdYt-HSj9NBe4rjsXgltW0Ax5VPGmhSlGBpqm3wVVvhFxR/n/oraclepartnersas/b/omlvm-mkplc-freetier/o/omlvm-mkplc-freetier.zip)

-2. Save in your downloads folder.
+2. Save the **omlvm-mkplc-freetier.zip** file in your machine and note the folder location.

 ## Task 2: Setup Compute
 Using the details from the two steps above, proceed to the lab *Environment Setup* to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options: